This North Texas town proves that art is, in fact, bigger in the Lone Star State.

 Art has numerous definitions: live music, dance and theater can be art; fine paintings can be art; sleek modern sculptures can be art.
 Frisco can give devotees of each definition something to admire, starting with the city’s massive public art initiative.

 Anything to do with Frisco’s art scene would be remiss if it didn’t mention the Frisco Discovery Center.
 This is the hub of arts of all descriptions, from music, dance and theater to visiting art exhibitions.
-Currently, the center is hosting an exhibit by Indian fabric artist Prexa Kapadia; an upcoming show will feature the art of the emoji.
+Past exhibits include those by Indian fabric artist Preksha Kapadia and a show featuring the art of the emoji.

 Speaking of live music, Frisco Square is the home of Music in the Square.
 Every Friday evening in June, you can kick back and enjoy some live music with Frisco locals.